The Romantic Love Test:

 Did loneliness cause me to 'fall in love'?

-Did I sometimes feel an emotional hunger, an
+Did I sometimes feel an emotional hunger,

-in my heart, which I wanted to fill with another
+which I wanted to fill with another

 3. Did I enter the 'love-market' with strong expectations